 How to change your IP address

-When you access the internet, it involves a series of private and public connections between networks and devices.
+Accessing the internet involves a series of private and public connections between networks and devices.

-And in a world where there are more than FOUR BILLION internet users, that’s a lot of connections.
+And in a world with more than FOUR BILLION internet users, that’s a lot of connections.

 How do the wires keep from getting crossed, so to speak?
 The secret to an organized global network is the IP address.